 In the framework of the collaboration with the University of Pisa (Italy), namely with Luigi Berselli collaboration, we considered the three dimensional incompressible Navier-Stokes equations with non stationary source terms chosen in a suitable space.
 We proved the existence of Leray-Hopf weak solutions and that it is possible to characterize (up to sub-sequences) their long-time averages, which satisfy the Reynolds averaged equations, involving a Reynolds stress.
 Moreover, we showed that the turbulent dissipation is bounded by the sum of the Reynolds stress work and of the external turbulent fluxes, without any additional assumption, than that of dealing with Leray-Hopf weak solutions.
 This is a very nice generalisation to non stationnary source terms of a famous results by Foais.
 In the same work, we also considered ensemble averages of solutions, associated with a set of different forces and we proved that the fluctuations continue to have a dissipative effect on the mean flow.
 These results have been published in Nonlinearity.
-These results have been extended in the framework of POD for reduced models [21].
-We have studied in [20] the rate of convergence of the weak solutions $u\alpha$ of α -regularization models to the weak solution u of the Navier-Stokes equations in the two-dimensional periodic case, as the regularization parameter α goes to zero.
-More specifically, we have considered the Leray- α , the simplified Bardina, and the modified Leray- α models.
+We have studied in [17] the rate of convergence of the weak solutions $u^{\alpha}$ of $\alpha$ -regularization models to the weak solution u of the Navier-Stokes equations in the two-dimensional periodic case, as the regularization parameter $\alpha$ goes to zero.
+More specifically, we have considered the Leray- $\alpha$ , the simplified Bardina, and the modified Leray- $\alpha$ models.
 We have improved known results in terms of convergence rates and also to show estimates valid over long-time intervals.
-The results also hold in the case of bounded domain with homogeneous Dirichlet boundary conditions
+The results also hold in the case of bounded domain with homogeneous Dirichlet boundary conditions.
+We have derived in [18] from the laws of the turbulence and Leray's energy inequality for weak solutions of the Navier-Stokes equations, a back-scatter rotational Large Eddy Simulation model, which is the extension of the Baldwin and Lomax model to non-equilibrium problems.
+The model is particularly designed to mathematically describe a fluid filling a domain with solid walls and consequently the differential operators appearing in the smoothing terms are degenerate at the boundary.
+After the derivation of the model, we have prove some of the mathematical properties coming from the weighted energy estimates and which allow to prove existence and uniqueness of a class of regular weak solutions.